ModuleLoader/es-module-loader/README.md

 ### Circular References & Bindings

+#### Zebra Striping

 All [AMD](http://requirejs.org/docs/api.html#circular), [CommonJS](http://nodejs.org/api/modules.html#modules_cycles), and [ES6](https://github.com/ModuleLoader/es6-module-loader#circular-references--bindings) treat circular dependencies differently.
+Handling this problem is one of the major innovations in the loader spec, using a technique called **zebra striping**.
+This involves analyzing the dependency tree and forming alternate layers of ES6 / non-ES6 modules with circular references in each layer for linking.
+The layers are then individually linked, with the appropriate circular reference handling being done within each layer.
+This allows CommonJS circular references to interact with ES6 circular references.
+Inter-format circular references are not supported as they would be across layers.

+This loader implementation handles zebra-striping automatically, allowing a loader like [SystemJS](https://github.com/systemjs/systemjs) to support all module formats with exact circular reference support.

+#### ES6 Circular References &amp; Bindings

-Circular references and live bindings are fully supported identically to ES6 in this polyfill.
+ES6 circular references and bindings behave in the following way:

-That is:
 * Bindings are set up before module execution.
 * Execution is run from depth-first left to right on the module tree stopping at circular references.
-* Bindings are live - an adjustment to an export of one module affects all modules importing it.
+* Bindings are live - an adjustment to an export of one module affects all modules importing it, but it can only be modified in the defining module.

 even.js
 ```javascript